open-telemetry/sig-security/security-response.md

 email
 [cncf-opentelemetry-tc@lists.cncf.io](mailto:cncf-opentelemetry-tc@lists.cncf.io)
 to inform the Security Response Committee (SRC) about the vulnerability so they may start the patch, release, and communication process.
+Please include any relevant information about current public exploitations of this vulnerability if known to help with scoring and priortization.

 The TC should receive the message and re-direct it to the relevant repo maintainers for ownership.
 If possible the repo maintainers will engage and ask